kargenta/Currency-Exchange-Website-Group43/README.md

 - validate-currency-code: `npm install validate-currency-code`

 ## Running your application on a server:
-Start the server using Node.js and Express
+Start the server using Node.js and Express:
     `npm start`

 ## API:
 ### Base API:
 `http://127.0.0.1:3000`
 The server runs locally on your machine.